streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Archives/v1.6.x/FAQ/_index.md

 will create both a producer and consumer clients that you must configured when running the connector with a secured Kafka Cluster.

-To override the default configuration for the internal consumer and producer clients, you can use one of the following override prefixes :
+To override the default configuration for the internal consumer and producer clients, you can used one of the following override prefixes :

 * `internal.kafka.reporter.consumer.<consumer_property>`
 * `internal.kafka.reporter.producer.<producer_property>`